uncle-tee/bowler/README.md

 > If only one of the mentioned optional parameters are set, the second will default to it.
 Leading to the same `dlx` and `dlq` name.

 If you would like to avoid using Dead Lettering, you could leverage a striped down behaviour, by requeueing dead messages using `$broker->rejectMessage(true)` in the queue's `MessageHandler::handleError()`.
+Be on the watch for any tight loops.

+### Dead Retry
+To be updated.

+> Please note that Dead Lettering and Dead Retry are exclusive, meaning, either you use one or the other.

 ### Error Handling
 Error Handling in Bowler is limited to application exceptions.